 Install Baird Foundation Repair’s Geo-Lock™ Wall Anchors along the bowing walls, and use the system’s clamping pressure to stabilize and restore the wall.
 When space issues prohibit wall anchor installation, we recommend installing the PowerBrace™ Wall System or CarbonArmor® Wall Reinforcing System.

-Soil anchors are placed in the ground outside the home.
-Steel rods attached to soil anchors extend through the foundation wall and wall plates.
-Wall plates distribute clamping pressure.
+We place soil anchors in the ground outside the home.
+Steel rods attached to soil anchors extend through the foundation wall and wall plates which distribute clamping pressure.
 Tightening nuts on the threaded ends of the rods stabilize the wall for a permanent solution.

 What causes cracked & bowing foundation walls?